rcosta-git/rcosta-git.github.io/README.md

 ## Classic and Historic Economic Literature References
+This list contains landmark texts in the history of economics from the last several hundred years.
+It is an incomplete list, and I wouldn't say it's necessary to read them all, but skim through anything that is of interest and be aware of the timeline:

 - Sir William Petty's 1662 [A Treatise of Taxes and Contributions](https://www.gutenberg.org/ebooks/61588) discusses principles of taxation and public expenditure, emphasizing the need for equitable and efficient taxation systems.
 - Adam Smith's 1776 [An Inquiry into the Nature and Causes of the Wealth of Nations](https://books.google.com/books/about/The_Wealth_of_Nations.html), often abbreviated as *The Wealth of Nations*, is considered his magnum opus and the first modern work that treats economics as a comprehensive system and an academic discipline.